Ceramic Coatings vs PPF -Paint Protection Options For Your Ride

 Ceramic coatings are a liquid coating that is a microscopic layer / protective layer for the whole car including all the glass and trim that leaves an enhanced glossy finish

-PPF is an applied film that is extremely resistant to any paint damage, scratches caused by, rocks, bugs and also provides a self-healing, hydrophobic surface
+PPF is an applied film that is extremely resistant to any paint damage, scratches caused by, rocks, bugs and also provides a self-healing, hydrophobic surface.

 In the end, it all comes down to what you are looking for and how much you are willing to spend.
-We hope this article has helped clear some things up and we wish you the best of luck in protecting your vehicle.
+I hope this article has helped clear some things up and we wish you the best of luck in protecting your vehicle.